nguyentheman/nguyentheman.github.io/_posts/2019-02-16-Verification-Note-for-Double-Data-Rate-Design.md

   figure="Figure 1.3."
   caption="Wrong Design Implement." %}

-Problem just happens when doing timing-backanotation check.
-As you can see, the setup time in wrong-design is very critical.
-So that I got an unexpected setup time violation message.
+Problem just detected when doing timing-backanotation check.
+As you can see, the setup-time of wrong-design is very critical.
+So it is easy to get an unexpected setup-time violation message during simulation.

 {% include image.html
   file="/assets/20190216/20190216_2c.jpg"